Modelling FxForwards in LUSID

 • A non-deliverable FxForward (NDF): The payment of a settlement amount based on the exchange rate between two different currencies and amounts at a specified date and time.

 This article focuses on modelling a deliverable FxForward.
 It also references Jupyter Notebooks that demonstrate many of the concepts and operations.
+More about instrument events.

-Note: You can choose not to master an instrument and simply book a forward-settled cash transaction directly in a portfolio, but note LUSID's full suite of analytical capability is not currently available.
+Note: You can choose not to master an instrument and simply book a forward-settled cash transaction directly in a portfolio, but note LUSID's full suite of analytical capability is not available.
 See how to do this.

 Mastering an instrument

-For example, and providing you have a valid API access token, you could run the following command to create an FxForward representing an obligation to pay/sell 1,000,000 GBP and buy/receive 1,200,000 USD on 15 May 2022 (that is, 6 months from the instrument start date, at an implied strike rate of 1.2):
+For example, the following call masters an FxForward representing an obligation to pay/sell 1,000,000 GBP and buy/receive 1,200,000 USD on 15 May 2022 (that is, 6 months from the instrument start date, at an implied strike rate of 1.2):

 curl -X POST 'https://<your-domain>.lusid.com/api/api/instruments'